Connect GitHub to visualize your organization's development data in minutes—with no need for setup or services.

 - Your data is stored in a highly-secure environment with strict access privileges, full audit logs, and end-to-end encryption.

-How is Software different than analytics provided by GitHub, BitBucket, etc.?
+How is Software.com different from analytics provided by GitHub, BitBucket, etc.?

 Our platform helps you turn insight into action to improve the developer experience in your organization.
 Most out-of-the-box Git analytics solutions only provide basic metrics, usually per repository.
 We provide a 360-degree view across all repositories in your organization.
-We also integrate with other tools, such as code editors, providing more robust system-level insights across the stack.
+We also integrate with other tools, such as Jira and Slack, improving productivity with better visibility and automation.

 How do I delete my data?